 e.
 Protect the public’s welfare through the maintenance of high standards.

 4.1 Positions.
 The elected officers of the Corporation shall be the President, President-Elect, Immediate Past President, and Secretary/Treasurer.
 The term of any director elected to an officer position shall be extended to coincide with his or her term as an officer.
 The Corporation shall also have a Chief Staff Officer.

 4.2 President-Elect, President, and Immediate Past President.
-The President shall first be elected from among the members of the Board of Directors by the Board as President-Elect, and the year after that election shall serve as President with the with the third year of serve as Immediate Past President.
+The President shall first be elected from among the members of the Board of Directors by the Board as President-Elect, and the year after that election shall serve as President for a two (2) year term with the with the fourth year of service as Immediate Past President.
 The President shall preside at meetings of the Board and the membership and shall appoint, with the approval of the Board of Directors, all committees.
 The President shall perform such other duties as may be assigned by the Board of Directors.
 No individual shall serve as President-Elect immediately following a term as President or Immediate Past President.
 In the event of a vacancy in the office of President, the President-Elect shall accede to the office of President.
 A vacancy in the office of President-Elect may be filled by the Board of Directors, effective only until the next regular election at which time the Board of Directors shall elect a President-Elect for a new term.
 A vacancy in the office of Immediate Past President may be filled for the remainder of the term by the Board of Directors from among the three most recently serving Immediate Past Presidents.

 4.3 Secretary/Treasurer.
 The Secretary/Treasurer shall keep as permanent records minute of all meetings of the Board of Directors and membership, as well as records of all actions taken by the directors without a meeting, and records of all actions taken by the officers or a committee of the Board on behalf of the Board.